Vesak: In Thailand

+The people celebrate ritual of Vesak Day (Visakha Bucha Day) at Huamark Indoor Stadium in Bangkok, Thailand.

+In Thailand, Vesak is known as Visakha Bucha Day (วันวิสาขบูชา) and is widely considered the most sacred Buddhist holiday in the country.
+It commemorates three major events in the life of the Buddha—his birth, enlightenment, and passing (Nirvana)—which are all believed to have occurred on the full moon of the sixth lunar month.
+As a national public holiday, the day is marked by a peaceful and reverent atmosphere, with a nationwide ban on alcohol sales to encourage respectful observance.
+Devotees often dress in white to symbolize purity and visit local temples (wats) starting at dawn to make merit by offering food, candles, and incense to monks.
+Each of the three circuits symbolizes one of the Three Jewels of Buddhism: the Buddha, the Dharma (his teachings), and the Sangha (the monastic community).
+Beyond temple rituals, many Thais practice kindness and compassion by making charitable donations to the less fortunate or releasing captive birds and fish to earn merit and eliminate negative karma.

+The day's spiritual activities culminate in a beautiful evening ritual known as Wian Tian (เวียนเทียน).
+During this ceremony, worshippers participate in a candlelight procession, walking clockwise around a temple’s main chapel or ordination hall, completing three rounds in homage to the Buddha, the Dhamma and the Sangha.

 In Myanmar (Burma)

 Burmese Buddhist devotees traditionally water Bodhi trees to mark Vesak.

 Burmese Buddhist devotees converge on a Bodhi tree in preparation for watering.

 In Myanmar (Burma), Vesak is known as the Full Moon Day of Kason (ကဆုန်လပြည့် ဗုဒ္ဓနေ့), which is the second month in the traditional Burmese calendar.
 The date is a public gazetted holiday.
 Buddhist devotees typically celebrate by offering alms to Buddhist monks, adhering to a more stringent set of Buddhist precepts, practicing meditation, and freeing fish and birds from captivity.

-Throughout the country, the date is also marked by a traditional festival called the Nyaungye-thun or "Bodhi tree water pouring festival" (ညောင်ရေသွန်းပွဲ), whereby devotees visit pagodas or monasteries (kyaung) to pour scented water to sacred Bodhi Trees using clay pots, to ensure the trees, which hold great significance in Buddhism, do not die during the peak of summer.
+Throughout the country, the date is also marked by a traditional festival called the Nyaungye-thun or Bodhi tree water pouring festival (ညောင်ရေသွန်းပွဲ), whereby devotees visit pagodas or monasteries (kyaung) to pour scented water to sacred Bodhi Trees using clay pots, to ensure the trees, which hold great significance in Buddhism, do not die during the peak of summer.

 This tradition dates back to the pre-colonial era and continues to take place at major pagodas such as the Shwekyetyet and Shwekyetkya Pagodas in the former royal capital of Amarapura.
 A Konbaung era court poet, Letwe Thondara composed a complete set of yadu poems describing this festival in Meza Hill, near Katha, where he had been exiled by King Hsinbyushin.